 Key features of Code Workspaces include:

-• Dashboards (beta): Code Workspaces currently supports Dash ↗ and Streamlit ↗ for Python dashboards and Shiny® ↗ for R dashboards.
-Users can create dashboard workflows directly in Code Workspaces with Foundry’s version control, branching, and data governance features built-in.
+Applications: Code Workspaces currently supports Dash ↗ and Streamlit ↗ for Python applications and Shiny® ↗ for R applications.
+Users can create application workflows directly in Code Workspaces with Foundry’s version control, branching, and data governance features built-in.

-• Model Integration (beta): Users can create model assets from within a Code Workspace and track these assets with modeling objectives.
+Model integration: Users can create model assets from within a Code Workspace and track these assets with modeling objectives.
 Multiple models can be created from the same workspace.

-• Transforms/Build Integration (experimental): Code Workspaces serves as a development environment for transforms.
-Logic written in Code Workspaces can be published as data transformation pipelines and seamlessly integrates with Foundry's data integration toolkit, including builds, schedules, data lineage, and health checks.
-We support both R transforms and Python/Jupyter® transforms.
+Transforms/build integration: Code Workspaces serves as a development environment for transforms.
+Logic written in Code Workspaces can be published as data transformation pipelines and integrates with Foundry's data integration toolkit, including builds, schedules, data lineage, and health checks.
+Code Workspaces supports both R transforms and Python/Jupyter® transforms.

 Foundry has a variety of applications you can use for analytical or coding purposes.
 For example, if you are an analyst, you may be best served by Contour, Foundry’s point-and-click low-code interface for dataset analysis.